daniuyter/DNCBM-repro/README.md

 2. Download <a href="https://drive.google.com/drive/folders/1Sy5qPX0tr2rLEI_6Sh5ZqTC-0kfKlLUL?usp=share_link">this</a> folder, and place the 2 folders inside this repository.
 3. Open the notebook inside the repository on Google Colab

-### Below are the instructions to recreate the visualizations we used for our results, as well as the code used to generate the survey images.
+### These are the instructions to recreate the visualizations we used for our results, as well as the code used to generate the survey images.
 1. Download <a href="https://drive.google.com/file/d/1XP7samu_RD6AvsebWm1DndVr8OcTy0YP/view?usp=sharing">this</a> folder
+2. Unpack the .zip file
+3. Run the notebook (.ipynb) files to generate the visualizations